Just like a writer with a new document or artist facing a blank canvas, a homeowner with a white house might be thinking, “where do I start?”.

 Finding a new garage door for your home

-Hopefully you’re now confident that almost any color garage door will go with your white house.
+Hopefully you’re now confident that almost any garage door colors will go with your white house.
 If you’re not sure what to choose, look at the other colors on your home’s exterior, like window frames, decorative features, or even your driveway.
 Order color samples so you can hold them up to your house for a side-by-side comparison.
 Happy browsing!